-Groningen University invites the submission of papers and abstracts for the 18th Annual Colloquium of the IUCN Academy of Environmental Law, to be held in Groningen from 6 - 10 July 2020.
+Groningen University invites the submission of papers and abstracts for the 18th Annual Colloquium of the IUCN Academy of Environmental Law, to be held in Groningen in the summer of 2021.
 The theme of the Colloquium is ‘The future of Environmental Law: Ambition and Reality’.
-The teaching and research workshops will be held on the 6th and 7th of July, while the conference presentations will be held between the 8th and 10th of July 2020.
+The teaching and research workshops will be held during two days, while the conference presentations will be held during he three days following.

 Topics may include:

 - Environmental Justice

 - Energy Law